 and Orthez to Saint Jean Pied de Port.
 From Saint Jean over the Pyrenees and along

 the Camino Francés to Santiago.

-along the Ruta del Interior (Ruta Primitiva), to Lugo, joining the main Camino
+del Interior (Camino Primitivo), to Lugo, joining the main Camino at Portomarín.

-at Portomarin.
-This journey came about as a result of my increasing interest in
+This journey came about as a result of my increasing interest in the routes

 Received my third Compostela,